ajb413/comet-liquidator/README.md

 [Alchemy](https://alchemy.com/?source=compound-comet-liquidator-github) is used to find out the current Comet borrower accounts.
 [Alchemy Transact](https://docs.alchemy.com/reference/transact-api-quickstart?source=compound-comet-liquidator-github) is used to test the liquidation transactions before they are submitted to the blockchain.
 Alchemy Notify is used with a [Alchemy Mined Transaction Webhook](https://docs.alchemy.com/reference/mined-transaction-webhook?source=compound-comet-liquidator-github).
 An [Autocode](https://autocode.com/?source=compound-comet-liquidator-github) webhook listens for the http request and sends an email via SendGrid to the liquidator.

+The code in this repository is a fork of the example Comet liquidation bot in the [Comet repository](https://github.com/compound-finance/comet).
+Find this [Compound Comet Liquidation guide](https://www.comp.xyz/t/the-compound-iii-liquidation-guide/3452) for more details.

 ## Install

 Clone this repository and install Node.js and Yarn.